Jean Harlow: 1911–1925: Early life and education

-Harlow's family called her "Baby," a nickname to which she was accustomed and which endured for the rest of her life.
-It was not until she was five years old that she learned her real name was Harlean, when staff and students at Miss Barstow's Finishing School for Girls used the name.
+Harlow's family called her "Baby," a nickname she was accustomed to and which endured for the rest of her life.
+It was not until she was five years old that she learned her real name was Harlean, when the staff and students at Miss Barstow's Finishing School for Girls used the name.
 Harlow was always very close to her mother, who was extremely protective.
-Her mother was reported to have instilled a sense in her daughter that she owed everything she had to her; "She was always all mine!", Mama Jean said of her daughter in interviews.
-Jean Carpenter was later known by "Mama Jean" when Harlow achieved star status as Jean Harlow.
+Her mother reportedly told her daughter that she owed everything she had to her; "She was always all mine!", Mama Jean said of her daughter in interviews.
+Jean Carpenter was later known as "Mama Jean" after Harlow achieved star status as Jean Harlow.

 When Harlow was finishing school, her mother filed for a divorce.
 On September 29, 1922, the uncontested divorce was finalized, giving sole custody of Harlow to her mother.
 Although Harlow loved her father, she did not see him often after the divorce.

 In 1923, the 32-year-old Jean Carpenter took her daughter and moved to Hollywood in hopes of becoming an actress, but was told that she was too old to begin a film career.
 Harlow was enrolled at the Hollywood School for Girls, where she met Douglas Fairbanks Jr., Joel McCrea, and Irene Mayer Selznick, but dropped out at the age of 14, in the spring of 1925.

 With their finances dwindling, Jean and Harlow moved back to Kansas City after Skip Harlow issued an ultimatum that he would disinherit his daughter if they did not return.
-Several weeks later, Skip sent his granddaughter to summer camp at Camp Cha-Ton-Ka, in Michigamme, Michigan, where she became ill with scarlet fever.
+Several weeks later, Skip sent his granddaughter to summer camp at Camp Cha-Ton-Ka, in Michigamme, Michigan, where she contracted scarlet fever.
 Jean Carpenter traveled to Michigan to care for Harlow, rowing herself across the lake to the camp, but was told that she could not see her daughter.

 Harlow next attended the Ferry Hall School (now Lake Forest Academy) in Lake Forest, Illinois.
 Jean Carpenter had an ulterior motive for her daughter's attendance at this particular school: It was close to the Chicago home of her boyfriend, Marino Bello.

-Harlow enjoyed cooking and a few of her recipes were published in newspapers and in Motion Picture magazine.
+Harlow enjoyed cooking, and a few of her recipes were published in newspapers and in Motion Picture magazine.